Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

  6) fixes to GAME OVER text alignment
  7) shell scripts written to simplify backup and restoration of original component tester firmware
  8) simple software debouncing implemented for the button read code
+ 9) the full width of 512 bit wide ground sprites now scrolls

 TODO
  - Further refactoring of the code